hull/hull-node/README.md

 ### **enqueue**

 **This is generally a deprecated idea and should not be implemented in new connectors.
-Fluent flow control should be used instead.**
+Fluent flow control and smartNotifierHandler should be used instead.**

 ```javascript
 req.hull.enqueue("jobName", { user: [] }, options = {});